Shearless bifurcations in particle transport for reversed shear tokamaks: Drift-Wave Model

 \section{Drift-Wave Model}

-One of the characteristic features of anomalous cross-field transport in tokamak plasmas is the presence of electrostatic drift wave instabilities arising from density gradients \cite{bookHB}.
-A wide spectrum of drift waves has been shown to produce radial transport fluxes of plasma particles \cite{horton99}.
-A mathematical model for describing the test particle motion in drift waves has been proposed by Horton {\it et al.} \cite{horton98}, using a local coordinate system $\mathbf{x}=(r,\theta,\varphi)$, where $r$ is the radius measured from the magnetic axis, with $\theta$ and $\varphi$ being the poloidal and toroidal angles, respectively.
+One of the characteristic features of anomalous cross-field transport in tokamak plasmas is the presence of electrostatic wave instabilities arising from density and temperature gradients \cite{bookHB,horton1999drift}.
+A wide spectrum of waves has been shown to produce radial transport fluxes of plasma particles \cite{horton99}.
+A mathematical model for describing the test particle motion in electrostatic waves has been proposed by \cite{horton98}, using a local coordinate system $\mathbf{x}=(r,\theta,\varphi)$, where $r$ is the radius measured from the magnetic axis, with $\theta$ and $\varphi$ being the poloidal and toroidal angles, respectively.
 We denote by $a$ and $R$, respectively, the minor and major plasma radius.

 We consider the combined presence of an equilibrium magnetic field ${\bf B}$ and an electric field ${\bf E}$ related to the electrostatic waves.
 Moreover, let us suppose that the plasma particles are test particles, i.e., they are influenced by the external fields but do not affect them.
+In the applied model \cite{horton98}, the $\nabla{B}$ and curvatures drifts are neglected, and therefore the trapped particles transport is not taken into account.
 Under these assumptions, the guiding-center motion has two components: (a) a passive advection along the magnetic field lines, with velocity $v_\parallel$, and (b) an ${\bf E}\times{\bf B}$ drift velocity, so that the guiding-center equation of motion is

 In the large aspect ratio approximation ($\epsilon = a/R \ll 1$), we use a tokamak equilibrium magnetic field $\mathbf{B} = \left(0,B_\theta(r),B_\varphi\right)$, where $B_\varphi$ and $B_\theta$ are the toroidal and poloidal magnetic field components, respectively.
 Since $B_\theta \sim \epsilon B_\varphi$ we approximate $B \approx B_\varphi \gg B_\theta$ and treat $B$ as a uniform field.
 The safety factor of the magnetic surfaces is thus given by \cite{hazeltine}